SAslan8006/PatikaDersleri/İngilizceA1/SimdikiZaman.md

 Jane is swimming in the pool(havuz).
 They are listening to music right now.
 Michael and bob are chatting at the moment.
-We are sitting at a cafe.
+We are sitting(oturmak) at a cafe.

 # The Present Continuous Tense Negatives
 I am not work**ing** on a project right now(I amn't diye bir kullanım yoktur)
 You **are** not read**ing** a new book now.
 He **is** not talk**ing** on the phone.
-She isn't lauunghing at the moment.
+She isn't launghing at the moment.
 We aren't studying English in the library.

+# The Present Continuous Tense Yes/No Questions
+I am reading a book now.
+Are you reading a book now?
+Yes.
+I am/No I'm not reading a book now.
+She is playing tennis.
+Is she playing tennis?
+Yes, she is./No, she isn't.
+They are working right now.
+Are they working right now?
+Yes, they are./ No, they aren't.
+Chris is fixing his computer.
+Is Chris fixing(tamir etmek) his computer?
+Yes, he is./No, he isn't.